yigbt/deepFPlearn/README.md

 Note that the file-extension needs to be `"pkl"` to be identified correctly by DFPL.
 Also, you might want to look at the `convert_all` function in the `fingerprint` module that we use to convert different data-files all at once.

-## Splitting data
-When using the models using the fingerprints, you can ass the argument split_type and select either random or scaffold or [scaffold split](https://oloren.ai/blog/scaff_split.html).
-If you use scaffold split the training will take a bit longer according to the number of targets.

 ## Use training/prediction functions

 You have several options to work with the DFPL package.
 The package can be started as a program on the commandline and